 In 1889, Barnard became the first college in New York City to offer degrees to women.
 Since then, generations of bold Barnard women have challenged themselves and one another to redefine — and keep redefining — what it means to be a woman, a scholar, an activist, and a leader.

 We’re focused on increasing access to a Barnard education for students of color, first-generation students, and low-income students.

-With a focus on the mind-body connection, Barnard is expanding the definition of student wellness to include every aspect of a woman’s life in school and the world, from defending against stress to defining one’s identity.
+With a focus on the mind-body connection, Barnard is expanding the definition of student well-being to include mental, physical, and even financial wellness.

 Passionate Barnard women debated suffrage, picketed politicians, and held mock elections during the decades-long struggle for the 19th Amendment.

-Barnard women lend their voices to the chorus opposing sexual, relationship, and domestic violence in all of its forms.
+Barnard women continue to lend their voices to the chorus opposing sexual, relationship, and domestic violence in all of its forms.

 Lala Wu ’07 left a career as a practicing lawyer to launch Sister District, a project dedicated to organizing and supporting progressive volunteers and voters.
 In four years, Sister District has grown to 50,000 volunteers across the country and connected with over 3 million voters.